amalraj28/pdf_to_audiobook/README.md

 Two python libraries were imported to implement this part:
   1. [pyPDF2](https://pypi.org/project/PyPDF2/)   ->  Was used to count the number of pages
   2. [pdfplumber](https://medium.com/analytics-vidhya/how-to-easily-extract-text-from-any-pdf-with-python-fc6efd1dedbe)   ->  Was used to extract the text from each page

+> Note: When the extracted text is read out, it seems to put a pause upon encountering a newline.
+This is not needed as we apply pause only when encountering punctuation marks.
+So before sending the text to pyttsx3, the newline character (\n) is replaced by white spaces using the replace method.